erashish41/react-projects/02_todo_app/src/source.md

 1. Simple Todo List in React
 - const [inputValue, setInputValue] = useState("");
+- useState is a React hook that allows you to add state to your functional components.

 a.
 This is array destructuring. useState returns an array with two elements: the current state value
     and a function that lets you update it.
 We use array destructuring to name these elements inputValue and setInputValue, respectively.